 5. Strategic and managerial issues of official statistics (ILO)

 5.2 Statistical programmes, priority setting, relationships with users and respondents (ILO)

 • The ILO Department of Statistic was established in May 2009, which replaced the former ILO Bureau of Statistics, and is responsible, inter alia, for compiling and making available in a timely manner ILO statistics on the four pillars of Decent Work.
-Besides, it is responsible of coordinating the international standards setting of labour and decent work statistics and for hosting the International Conference of Labour Statisticians.
 The compilation, quality control and dissemination of ILO statistical information is now centrally managed and coordinated by the Department of Statistics.
 All statistical methodologies and databases carried out by different units within sectors and regions are coordinated by the Department of Statistics.
 All units, regions and sectors are requested to seek technical clearance from the Department of Statistics before disseminating and publishing global and regional statistical data.

 • The Department defines and implements a statistical capacity-building programme for the Office and its constituents.